mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Casra took a deep breath.
 "I was a physician once - one of the best in Rudjan.
 I would often see kanosin addicts that had come directly from Ulukoma looking to escape their addiction and I even developed my own treatment protocol for withdrawal.
 It was a combination of psychotherapy and sedatives that worked very well.
 In a stupidly brazen move, I decided to test it on myself to prove to my peers how effective it was, but I vastly underestimated the potency of kanosin and I was unable to pull out of its grasp."

-"You became dependent," said Kipnu.
-"Just like anyone else on kanosin."
+"You became dependent on it," said Kipnu.
+"Just like any other addict."

 "Yes," thi continued.
 "I'd failed to realize that the most important part of my therapy was me.
 I couldn't guide myself toward anything while my body was guiding me back to kanosin.
 The magistrates of Rudjan had me sent here to save their reputation.
 I used to be the one they turned to when they had to sentence an addict.
 'Rehabilitation not Retribution'.
 That is what I sold to them, and they took that to the people of Rudjan.
 But all of that was away by my own ignorance."